roe-dl/weewx-precipmeter/README.md

 ### General observation types

-* `ww`: present weather code according to WMO table 4677, enhanced by this extension
+* `ww`: most significant present weather code according to WMO table 4677 during the archive interval, enhanced by this extension
-* `wawa`: present weather code according to WMO table 4680, enhanced by this extension
+* `wawa`: most significant present weather code according to WMO table 4680 during the archive interval, enhanced by this extension
+* `presentweatherWw`: present weather code according to WMO table 4677 belonging to `presentweatherStart`
+* `presentweatherWawa`: present weather code according to WMO table 4680 belonging to `presentweatherStart`
 * `presentweatherStart`: timestamp of the beginning of the present weather
 * `presentweatherTime`: time elapsed since last change of the present weather
 * `precipitationStart`: timestamp of the beginning of the present